FedoraQt/MediaWriter/README.md

 ## Building

-You can build Fedora Media Writer using the standard Qt `cmake` build system.
-For a detailed look at how releases are composed, see the [GitHub Actions configuration](https://github.com/FedoraQt/MediaWriter/blob/master/.github/workflows/ccpp.yml).
+You can build AcreetionOS Media Writer using the standard Qt `cmake` build system.
+For a detailed look at how releases are composed, see the [GitHub Actions configuration](https://gitlab.acreetionos.org/natalie/AcreetionMediaWriter/blob/master/.github/workflows/ccpp.yml).

 ### Requirements